SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/fresh_browser_per_test.en.md

 ]
 ---

-Start each test from a clean known state.
+Start each test from a clean, known state.
 Ideally, spin up a new virtual machine for each test.
 If spinning up a new virtual machine is not practical, at least start a new WebDriver for each test.